 Silent – is not super silent but not super loud either.
 Maybe use this on a film set where you don’t want to annoy everyone.

 Optical – is pretty powerful, more powerful than what I can get from a Rocket Air Blaster.
-Optical is gentler than Turbo, which would be more practical for IBIS sensors or other more fragile things like if your cleaning your speakers and don’t want to push in the dust cap.
+Optical is gentler than Turbo, which would be more practical for IBIS sensors or other more fragile things, such as cleaning your speakers and not wanting to push in the dust cap.

 Turbo – is very strong and pretty loud.
 With the blower maybe 6 inches from your face, it feels like sticking your head out of the window of a car going about 40-50mph.

 Lock / Light – The lock mode turns the blower off and lets you safely charge it.
 You also can use the blower while it’s charging.
-With the lock mode set, if you hold the power button and turn the wheel, this will activate the light.
+With the lock mode set, the light will be activated if you hold the power button and turn the wheel.
 Very useful when looking for any stray dust or maybe even trying to clean your sensor.
-Sensors like on DSLRs and cameras like the M11 are pretty deep and it can be hard to see inside without using your iPhone light.
+Sensors like those on DSLRs and cameras like the M11 are pretty deep, and it can be hard to see inside without using your iPhone light.
 This light is pretty similar to that, but not as strong as an iPhone light.

 Bottom Line

-What I’ve really been liking about this little device is not only how well it works but how it simplifies my life.
-Now when I’m cleaning my camera, I don’t have to hunt down my brush pen, my phone, and my rocket air blaster.
-I just have one device on my desk always ready to go that does everything.
+What I’ve really liked about this little device is not only how well it works but also how it simplifies my life.
+Now, when I’m cleaning my camera, I don’t have to hunt down my brush pen, my phone, and my rocket air blaster.
+I just have one device on my desk, always ready to go, that does everything.